Mykol71/mscloudserver/msposapp/README.md

 ┗━
 Enter selection:

-Status area (grey)-
+Status area -
 - Shopcode
 current set shop identifier is displayed in the status area at the top of the menu.
+- OS Vers -
+Flavor and version of the container.

-- Status
+- Status -
-if the current set shop identifier has a running container, it will display how long it has been up.
+Container running status.
+- IP Addr -
+Local network IP Address.

 Containers -
 - Status